 The manufacture of biological products shall be undertaken in accordance with the basic principles of good manufacturing practices (GMP).
-The points covered by these guidelines should therefore be considered supplementary to the general requirements set out in "Good manufacturing practices for veterinary medicinal products" and relate specifically to the production and control of biological products.
+The points covered by these guidelines should therefore be considered supplementary to the general requirements set out in "Good manufacturing practices for veterinary pharmaceutical products" and relate specifically to the production and control of biological products.

-The way in which biological products are produced, controlled and administered makes some particular precautions necessary.
-Unlike conventional pharmaceutical products, which are normally produced and controlled using reproducible chemical and physical techniques, biological products are manufactured by methods involving biological processes and materials, such as cultivation of cells or extraction of material from living organisms.
-These processes display inherent variability, so that the range and nature of by-products are variable.
+The way in which biological products are produced, controlled and administered particular precautions necessarv. makes some Unlike conventional pharmaceutical products, which are normally produced and controlled using reproducible chemical and physical techniques, biological products are manufactured by methods involving biological processes and materials, such as cultivation of cells or extraction of material from living organisms.
+These processes display inherent variability, so that the range and nature of byproducts are variable.
 For this reason, in the manufacture of biological products full adherence to GMP is necessary for all production steps, beginning with those from which the active ingredients are produced.